Your acne vocabulary cheat sheet.

 It's is a reddish, inflamed lesion also known as pimple.
 It differs visually from the papule because it shows a white/yellow head (pus) in the center of the lesion.
 It is small (usually less than a pencil eraser) and slightly raised, and can be tender to the touch

-A key ingredient found in many over-the-counter acne treatment products.
-In this case, it works to break apart dead skin cells inside hair follicles, which is another way of saying unclogging pores.
+A common ingredient found in many over-the-counter skin care products, mostly indicated for mild to moderate acne.
+In this case, it works to break apart dead cells inside hair follicles, which is a fancy way of saying unclogging pores.
 It can also help prevent new clogged pores from forming.

 The oily material produced by the sebaceous glands and it reaches the skin surface through the pores